1957 Tournoi de Paris: Recognitions

-In a video report from Les Actualités Françaises, published on 19 June 1957 with narrated images of the match, cites the match between Vasco da Gama and Real Madrid in the final as the confrontation between "the best team in South America and the European champion".
+In a video report from Les Actualités Françaises, published on 19 June 1957 with narrated images of the match, the match between Vasco da Gama and Real Madrid in the final is called "the confrontation between the best team in South America and the European champions".

-After the final between Vasco da Gama and Real Madrid, the French newspaper L'Équipe wrote: "And then, suddenly, Real literally disappeared.
+After the final between Vasco da Gama and Real Madrid, French newspaper L'Équipe wrote: "And then, suddenly, Real Madrid literally disappeared.
 Would it be the pale red shirts or the sad blue shorts that weakened the superb Spanish team?
-No. Rather, the wonderful bodies suddenly appeared on the other side, wrapped tightly in white shirts with a black stripe, of 11 football athletes, of 11 black devils who took control of the ball and never let go.
-During the next half hour the incredible, prodigious impression one had was that the great Real Madrid champion of Europe, the untouchable Real winner of all European constellations was learning to play football".
+No. Rather, wonderful bodies suddenly appeared on the other side, wrapped tightly in white shirts with a black stripe, of 11 football athletes, of 11 black devils who took control of the ball and never let go.
+During the next half hour the incredible, prodigious impression one had was that the great Real Madrid champion of Europe, the untouchable Real Madrid winner of all European constellations was learning to play football".
 The newspaper France Soir stated after the tournament: "Real Madrid is not the greatest team in the world.
 Talk to Vasco da Gama about that", and the Jornal dos Sports cited Vasco as "world champions".
 The Spanish newspaper ABC de Madrid wrote that "Real Madrid were no longer invincible".

+According to the Brazilian newspaper Tribuna de Imprensa in October 1958, the idea for the conception of the Intercontinental Cup came from João Havelange, then president of CBD, and Jacques Goddet, journalist of L'Équipe and owner and resident of the Parc des Princes.
+According to the Le Corner, Goddet drew inspiration from the match between Vasco da Gama and Real Madrid in 1957 to conceive the Intercontinental Cup.

-According to the Brazilian newspaper Tribuna de Imprensa, the tournament inspired FIFA president João Havelange and European Cup co-founder Jacques Ferran to create the Intercontinental Cup.
-In 2023, FIFA recognized as "the most notable meeting between teams from two continents meeting before 1960".
+In 2023, a FIFA.com article mentioned the 1957 final match as "the most notable meeting between teams from two continents meeting before 1960".